-- Targeting of 'party houses' through the weekly partnership tasking and co-ordination group - Police visits to problem and monitored licensed premises (currently there are 3 monitored and no problematic) - Early intervention meetings with licensees and their staff following incidents with Licensed premises - Revised dispersal detail within Dalkeith and Penicuik Town Centres. - Local Days of Action continue across the division - Two Community Beat Officers have been tasked with attending licensed premises to recruit for the Best Bar None awards.
-Five applications have been received to date - Monthly proactive joint visits being carried out by Police Licensing Officer and Licensing Standards Officer Midlothian Council. - Pilot arrest referral project now live in conjunction with Community Justice partners - Seeking exclusion orders from licensed premises as part of a sentence for alcohol related offences - Structured plan under Operation Jigsaw in place following the review of violent crime undertaken by National Violence Reduction Unit embedding recommendations of best practice/procedures in an effort to reduce levels of alcohol related violence - Proactive joint visits by Police Licensing officers and Council Licensing Standards officers
+- Targeting of 'party houses' through the weekly partnership tasking and co-ordination group - Police visits to problem and monitored licensed premises (currently there are 3 monitored and no problematic) - Early intervention meetings with licensees and their staff following incidents with Licensed premises - Revised dispersal detail within Dalkeith and Penicuik Town Centres. - Local Days of Action continue across the division - Two Community Beat Officers have been tasked with attending licensed premises to recruit for the Best Bar None awards. - Monthly proactive joint visits being carried out by Police Licensing Officer and Licensing Standards Officer Midlothian Council. - Pilot arrest referral project now live in conjunction with Community Justice partners - Seeking exclusion orders from licensed premises as part of a sentence for alcohol related offences - Structured plan under Operation Jigsaw in place following the review of violent crime undertaken by National Violence Reduction Unit embedding recommendations of best practice/procedures in an effort to reduce levels of alcohol related violence - Community ward officers have now been trained in test purchasing with plans to carry out an operation in the summer months.